manuelstofer/pinchzoom/README.md

 This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, either version 3 of the License, or (at your option) any later version.

+As a special exception to the GPL, any HTML file which merely makes function calls to this code, and for that purpose includes it by reference shall be deemed a separate work for copyright law purposes.
+In addition, the copyright holders of this code give you permission to combine this code with free software libraries that are released under the GNU LGPL.
+You may copy and distribute such a system following the terms of the GNU GPL for this code and the LGPL for the libraries.
+If you modify this code, you may extend this exception to your version of the code, but you are not obligated to do so.
+If you do not wish to do so, delete this exception statement from your version.

 ## Github Page with demo

 http://rtp-ch.github.com/pinchzoom/